-Providers should only collect the OHP copayment when the amount TPL paid for the service, plus the OHP copayment amount, is less than the amount OHP would normally pay for the service.
+For services provided before January 1, 2017, providers should only collect the OHP copayment when the amount TPL paid for the service, plus the OHP copayment amount, is less than the amount OHP would normally pay for the service.
 This means the amount collected may be less than OHP's normal copayment, depending on how much TPL paid.

 |How much are copayments?|

-OHP charges a $3 copayment for certain types of outpatient services, and a $1 or $3 copayment for certain prescription drugs.
+For services provided before January 1, 2017, OHP charges a $3 copayment for certain types of outpatient services, and a $1 or $3 copayment for certain prescription drugs.
 The copayment amount depends on the type of prescription filled:

 - $1 for non-preferred Preferred Drug List (PDL) drugs and non-PDL generics costing more than $10; no copayment for preferred PDL generics, non-PDL generics costing less than $10, and preferred PDL brands;